f4exb/sdrangel/plugins/channelrx/localsink/readme.md

 Note that because it uses only the channelizer half band filter chain to achieve decimation and center frequency shift you have a limited choice on the center frequencies that may be used (similarly to the Remote Sink).
 The available center frequencies depend on the baseband sample rate, the channel decimation and the filter chain that is used so you have to play with these parameters to obtain a suitable center frequency and pass band.

+In addition it has some DSP stages that apply some transformations before sending the samples to the Local Input device that can be toggled vua (A.7.3):
+  - A gain stage which gain in dB is controlled by (A.7.4)
+  - A FFT multiband filter controlled by (A.7.6) to (A.13)

 <b>&#9888; Important warning</b> When closing the application or before closing the local input device the local sink is connected it is recommended to stop processing on the local sink (7).
 Depending on the sequence by which the devices have been created closing the local input while the local sink runs may crash the program.

 <h2>Interface</h2>